paketo-buildpacks/pipeline-builder/README.md

 offline_packages:
 - source: paketo-buildpacks/adoptium
   target: gcr.io/tanzu-buildpacks/adoptium
-  path: subdir/adoptium
   tag_prefix: my-buildpack/
+  source_path: subdir/adoptium
   platform:
     os: linux
 ```

 `offline_packages` is a list of objects that describe a `source` GitHub repository and a `target` Docker registry location.
 If defined, each object will create a `create-package` workflow that is responsible for detecting a new online buildpackage release and creating a matching offline buildpackage release and publishing it.

-`path` is the optional path to the buildpack's directory relative to the repository's root.
+`source_path` is the optional path to the buildpack's directory relative to the repository's root.
 Defaults to the repository root.

 `tag_prefix` is the optional prefix to filter for when detecting the buildpack's version via tags.
 Defaults to empty string.